MarcusBCN/microbitwifi2/README.md

-# AlfonsoIOT S
+# AlfonsoIOT Micro:bit

 A PXT library for Micro:bit IOT

 ## Blocks

-### 1. Initialize WiFi IoT Shield
+### 1. Initialize WiFi IoT

-Sets up the micro:bit WiFi IoT Shield used for the micro:bit.
+Sets up the micro:bit WiFi IoT  used for the micro:bit.

 ```blocks
 AlfonsoIoT.initializeWifi()